hannah-potgieter/infinity-and-p-Laplace-solvers/ellipses/README.md

 ### 1. Distance-to-origin problem

-This problem computes the distance to the origin in the large-$p$ limit.
+This problem computes the distance to the origin in the large $p$ limit.

 $$
 \begin{cases}